ruslanmv/Watsonx-Assistant-with-Milvus-as-Vector-Database/README.md

 First we need to install our Vector Database.
 The sytem where we want to deploy our database is Ubuntu 22.04.
 1. Log in to your IBM Cloud account [here](https://cloud.ibm.com/).
 2. From the IBM Cloud dashboard, click on the "Catalog" tab.
-3. In the search bar, type "Virtual Servers" and select the "Virtual Servers" option from the results.
+3. In the search bar, type `Virtual Servers` and select the "Virtual Servers" option from the results.
 4. On the Virtual Servers page, you will find various options for virtual servers.
 Got to Image and Profile and click Change image and find for ubuntu and we choose `22.04 LTS Jammy Jellyfish Minimal Install` and click save